 Easiest, Best, Real, Seafood Alfredo

 Once upon a time, I worked in a cute little café as line cook.
 We did breakfast and lunch, mostly basics but all from scratch.
 One of my favourite things to make there was fettuccini alfredo.
-It was simple, classic, delicious and traditional.
+It is simple, classic, delicious and traditional.
 Made only with whole ingredients, I’ve used it ever since as a base for creamy pastas.
 Sometimes with seafood, other times with vegetables, often with mushrooms.
-This is reliable, almost foolproof and gets rave reviews every time.
+This is reliable, foolproof and gets rave reviews every time.

 When Canadian company, Sardo Foods reached out to collaborate on some festive ways to highlight their collection of Mediterranean style products, this one popped into my head.
 Sardo’s marinated seafood salad is ready to eat as is or on a charcuterie board but also so delicious in pasta or salad.